euagendas/m3inference/README.md

 ## More Questions

-Please contact Zijian Wang at `zijwang@stanford.edu` if you have questions or suggestions regarding this package.
+We use issues on this GitHub for all questions or suggestions.
+For specific inqueries, please contact us as `hello@euagendas.org`.
+Please note that we are unable to release or provide training data for this model due to existing terms of service.

 ## License

-This source code is licensed under the GNU Affero General Public License.
+This source code is licensed under the GNU Affero General Public License, which allows for non-commercial re-use of this software.
+For commercial inqueries, please contact us directly.
 Please see the LICENSE file in the root directory of this source tree for details.